-Offshore Financial Centers - Definition
+Offshore Financial Centers - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Table of ContentsWhat are Offshore Financial Centers?Academic Research on Offshore Financial Centers (OFCs)

 An Offshore Financial Center, otherwise known as an OFC, is defined as a country or jurisdiction that makes available financial services to non residents with the purpose of circumventing aspects of the non-resident's home country or jurisdiction.

 These financial centers are generally used as locations for asset holding companies to achieve tax avoidance.
 Too often, they are used illegally for tax evasion.